rajdeepmishra01/docs/flow-readme.md

 ---

-# Step 9: Application Access Through Ingress
+## Step 9 — Application Access Through Ingress

-Ingress was configured to expose the application.
+Ingress was configured to expose the application externally.

-Verify:

 ```bash
 kubectl get ingress -A